Summary

 Tourist transportation to and from the hotel.

-Bilingual tourist guide.
+Bilingual tour guide.

-Services not mentioned in the program.
+Service not mentioned in the program.

-Water and/or any kind of beverages.
+Water and/or any type of beverages.

 Extra expenses.

-Entrance fee to Tiahuanaco.
+Entrance to Tiahuanaco.

 Lunch in Tiahuanaco.